OtbDotNet/Katas/README.md

 | Your questions answered, AOB | 45 minutes |

 As you can see we have allowed *four (4) hours* for the interview process.

+## Introduction and CV discussion

+During this phase of the interview we will be discussing your knowledge of [On The Beach](https://www.onthebeach.co.uk), and your work history based on your CV.